-A. Completed Cake Decorating e-Record presented in sturdy binder/notebook.
+- A. Completed Cake Decorating e-Record presented in sturdy binder/notebook.

-B. Include the following information in the Cake Decorating e-Record on the three required molded items plus the exhibit item (TOTAL of 4).
-Mold and shape at least three different edible materials (fondant, gum paste, molding chocolate, candy melts, etc.)
+- B. Include the following information in the Cake Decorating e-Record on the three required molded items plus the exhibit item (TOTAL of 4).
+Mold and shape at least three different edible materials (fondant, gum paste, molding chocolate, candy melts, sugar, cereal bases covered in fondant, etc.) See manual.

 - 1. occasion for use

 - 2. molding materials (at least three different molding or shaping materials)

 - 3. molds used (mold at least three different edible molds)

 - 4. techniques used

 - 5. tips used and where

 - 6. edible materials other than molding

-- 7. cost of materials
+- cost of materials

-- any problems you had

-C. Include photos or drawings of the three molded items in addition to photos of you working on your project in the record photo page.
-Write a short explanation of what you did and what you learned with each molded or shaped item your decorated.

-D. One molded or shaped object may be on a decorated cake, a cake form or an independent display case (no larger than 10 inches) to protect the item from harm.

-E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- 8. any problems you had - C. Include photos or drawings of the three molded items in addition to photos of you working on your project in the record photo page.
+Write a short explanation of what you did and what you learned with each molded or shaped item your decorated. - D. One molded or shaped object may be on a decorated cake, a cake form or an independent display case (no larger than 10 inches) to protect the item from harm. - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).

-CAKE DECORATING-UNIT 12 CREATE YOUR OWN (SENIORS ONLY)
+CREATE YOUR OWN-UNIT 12 SENIORS ONLY